 Silvicultural Point Sources are timber tract and logging activities (SIC codes 0811 and 2411) that produce mined materials for use in forest management.
 Additionally, silvicultural point source activities are limited to rock crushing or gravel washing operations that use a discernible, confined and discrete conveyance to discharge pollutants to surface waters of the state.

-Site means the land or water area where any “facility or activity” is physically located or conducted.
+Site means the land or water area where any facility or activity is physically located or conducted.

 Source Control BMPs means physical, structural, or mechanical devices or facilities intended to prevent pollutants from entering stormwater.
 A few examples of source control BMPs are erosion control practices, maintenance of stormwater facilities, construction of roofs over storage and working areas, and direction of wash water and similar discharges to the sanitary sewer or a dead end sump.